ocapn/syrup/draft-specification.md

 The record begins with a `#`, then followed by each item in the set without any separator between the items, and then finally ending with a `$`.

-Sets are considered to be unordered data structures in preserves, however like dictionaries, they need to be sorted to ensure the same set produces the same sequence of octets.
+Sets are considered to be unordered data structures, containing unique values.
+Like dictionaries, they need to be sorted to ensure the same set produces the same sequence of octets.
 This is done by first serializing to Syrup each value in the set and then sorting it on its serialized value.
 Refer to the [sorting algorithm section](#sorting-algorithm) for comparing two values.

 #### Example